-The City has received an application to rezone the property at 22 Shaw Street from the Residential - Special (RA) Zone to the Residential High Density (R3) Zone to allow subdivision of the lot and development of 2 Semi-detached Dwellings.
-The house there will be demolished (the demolition-permit application is being reviewed).
+The City has received an application to rezone the property at 22 Shaw Street from the Residential Special (RA) Zone to the Residential High Density (R3) Zone to allow subdivision of the lot and development of 2 Semi-detached Dwellings.
+The house there will be demolished if the amendment is adopted (the demolition-permit application is being reviewed).
 The RA Zone does not permit Semi-detached Dwellings and therefore rezoning is needed.
 The property is not in a Heritage Area and a Municipal Plan amendment is not required; the property is in the Residential Medium Density District of the Municipal Plan.

 While 22 Shaw Street is the only parcel proposed to be rezoned, the development would require a reconfiguration of 22 Shaw Street with part of the rear yard of 67 Warbury Street.
 Note that 22 Shaw Street is in Ward 3 and 67 Warbury Street is in Ward 2.
+67 Warbury Street is within the R3 Zone.
 The applicant has been advised that, at the development stage (should rezoning be approved), the City will require surveys for the two new proposed lots and for the remaining property at 67 Warbury.
 This is to ensure that the changes to 67 Warbury would not make it a non-conforming lot.
 Neighbouring residents have raised concerns as to why the subdivision was not completed prior to rezoning.
 The reason is that the City cannot approve a subdivision for a use that is not permitted, therefore the rezoning must come first, before subdividing the land.

-At its regular meeting of March 22, 2021 Council decided to consider the amendment and advertise it for public review.
-The proposed amendment was advertised 3 times in The Telegram newspaper and was posted on the City's website, and property owners within 150 metres of the application site were notified.
+At its regular meeting of April 19, 2021 Council decided to refer the application to a public meeting to be held on May 12, 2021.
+The proposed amendment and meeting were advertised 3 times in The Telegram newspaper, posted on the City's website, and property owners within 150 metres of the application site were notified.
 Written submissions were received by the City Clerk and are included in the agenda for the regular meeting of Council.

-Some neighbours have raised concerns with the proposed rezoning and development.
+At the May 12 public meeting and in emails, some neighbours raised concerns with the proposed rezoning and development.
 Below is a summary of the concerns, and staff comments.